UCI-GREGoR/mitochondria_m2_wdl/README.md

 ```
 * Save as '.txt' file.
 Make sure it stays tab-delimited.

 * Rename the file extension as .vcf with your file explorer.
-Use a tool like dos2unix to edit the line endings.
+Use a tool like dos2unix to convert the line endings from Windows format to UNIX format.

 # Running m2_anno.sh in your local cromwell instance